-The NDIS is set up to work with existing community-based mental health services like CHESS to support people with PSD towards recovery, though the concept of ‘recovery’ within the NDIS has seen much debate.
+The NDIS is set up to work with existing community-based mental health services like CHESS Connect to support people with PSD towards recovery, though the concept of ‘recovery’ within the NDIS has seen much debate.
 Services operating in the mental health sector have progressed the language around mental illness to promote recovery and wellness.
-With this culture of language in mind, the word disability has not been a term used often within mental health recovery focused services or organisations, like CHESS.
+With this culture of language in mind, the word disability has not been a term used often within mental health recovery focused services or organisations, like CHESS Connect.

 In the context of Psychosocial Disability in the NDIS, recovery does not mean ‘cured.’
 Rather it relates to being able to achieve an optimal state of personal, social and emotional well-being.

 Mental ill health can be episodic and typically fluctuates in intensity.
 Because of this NDIS plans for people with PSD are designed to be flexible and accommodating with your budget to increase or decrease depending on your eligibility and individual needs.
 A plan will be created for you by your Local Area Coordinator or planner at the National Disability Insurance Agency, which will be revised periodically.
 You will then have the freedom to choose the supports you need.